 1. Wildfires are Definitely Getting Bigger in Some Regions

-While a variety of factors — including human behaviors, wind levels, vegetation, humidity levels, and more — contribute to the likelihood of wildfires, the impact of climate change is becoming increasingly apparent.
-A 2016 Columbia University study found that the average temperature in Western forests increased by almost 2.5 degrees since 1970.
-As a result, some 16,000 more square miles have been burned than would have had temperatures remained constant.
+While a variety of factors — including human behaviors, wind levels, vegetation, forest management, humidity levels, and more — contribute to the likelihood of wildfires, the impact of climate change is becoming increasingly apparent.

 2. Wildfire Seasons Are Getting Longer

-Some research indicates the average wildfire season length has increased by nearly 19% between 1978 and 2013.
-In particular, parts of the western United States, Mexico, Brazil, and East Africa now undergo wildfire seasons that are more than a month longer than they were just 35 years ago.
+- Parts of the western United States, Mexico, Brazil, and East Africa now undergo wildfire seasons over a month longer than 35 years ago.

-This trend also holds true for many European countries as well.
-Research by the European Commission’s Joint Research Centre reveals that Scandinavia experienced significant growth in the length of their wildfire seasons.
-In 2016, Sweden witnessed a 41% increase in fire season length while Norway suffered a staggering 288% increase.
+- Lengthening wildfire seasons are particularly impacting European countries: Scandinavia experienced significant growth in the length of their wildfire seasons, Sweden witnessed a 41% increase in fire season length while Norway suffered a staggering 288% increase.